 Sometimes your flashy, professionally-made videos are designed to be played on massive, high definition TVs — but Showcase doesn't need that much bloat.
-If you have videos in your presentation, you may find your showcase is approaching the showcase size limit.
+If you have videos in your presentation, you may find your presentation is approaching the size limit.
 One way to get around this is to compress your videos to make everything a bit more copacetic.

 There are a lot of awesome free tools you can use to compress your videos.
 Our personal recommendation is Handbrake.